Slow Cooker Pumpkin Oatmeal

 It really doesn’t get any simpler than this.
 I also included stove top instructions in the post below if you’d prefer to follow those!

-These pumpkin crockpot steel cut oats will store in the refrigerator for up to 5 days.
+Fridge: These pumpkin crock pot steel cut oats leftovers will store in the refrigerator for up to 5 days.
 They reheat perfectly on the microwave or stovetop.
 I recommend putting them in mason jars for storing/reheating!

 Other healthy oatmeal recipes: